kinsoRick/brain-games/README.md

 Shows the greeting to the player

 `brain-even`
 A random number is shown.
-And he has to answer yes if the number is even, or no if it is odd.
+The player has to answer yes if the number is even, or no if it is odd.

 `brain-calc`
 shows a random mathematical expression, for example 35 + 16, which you have to calculate and write down the correct answer.

 `brain-gcd`
 two random numbers are shown, e.g., 25 50.
-The user has to calculate and enter the greatest common divisor of these numbers.
+The player has to calculate and enter the greatest common divisor of these numbers.

 `brain-progression`
-Show the player a series of numbers that form an arithmetic progression, replacing any of the numbers with two dots.
+Shows a series of numbers that form an arithmetic progression, replacing any of the numbers with two dots.
 The player must determine this number.

 `brain-prime`
 Show the player a number.
 The player must determine if it is a prime number.